dedis/cothority/README.md

 ## App

-The OnChain Manager (ocsmgr) is a text-based app that interacts with the onchain-secrets skipchain.
+The OnChain-Secret Manager (ocsmgr) is a text-based app that interacts with the onchain-secrets skipchain.
 You can find more information in its directory at [ocsmgr/README.md]